 The same is true for procurement and for issues with vendors.
-Although the name is EPCM, the "P" often refers only to procurement management, that is, buying equipment in the name of the owner using the owner's purchase orders-putting the owner in the line of contracting with the vendors and the logistics firms.
-Here, the EPCM's duties may be focused on helping the owner enforce the owner's rights against the suppliers and transporters (a so-called "pass-through" procurement).
+Although the name is EPCM, the "P" often refers only to procurement management, that is, buying equipment in the name of the owner using the owner's purchase orders.
+That puts the owner, not the EPCM, in the line of contracting with the vendors and the logistics firms.
+Here, the EPCM's duties may be focused on helping the owner enforce the owner's warranty and other rights against the suppliers and transporters (a so-called "pass-through" procurement).
 The other performance risk that such EPCMs carry is with the basic engineering, and perhaps more so with the detailed engineering.

 Given all that, why would owners use an EPCM?
-The relative attractiveness of this structure is that it helps to put the project first.
+The relative attractiveness of this structure is that EPCM may help to put the project first.
 The most important object of a contracting exercise is to give the project the greatest chance of success.
 That starts with an efficient allocation of risk and responsibility.
 The EPCM contracting arrangement can help to keep costs where they should be, because no party is charging greater amounts because it is being forced to take risk that it cannot efficiently manage.
-The kind of contractors who will not enter into EPC contracts often will work on an EPCM basis for major projects.
+The kind of contractors with gigaproject management skills who will not enter into EPC contracts often will work on an EPCM basis for major projects.